scperkins/EJEHardenberg.github.io/public/writing/narrations/the-cradle.md

 offspring are removed to cradles as soon as they're born, neither party has any interest in meeting the other besides curiousity.

-A few of the other kids who are studying to be Thinkers told me about the debates that go on about the morals of the practice.
-Apparently they last for hours, sometimes, days between highly accomplished masters of the craft.
+A few of the other Learners who are studying to be Thinkers told me about the debates that go on about the morals of the practice.
+Apparently they last for hours, sometimes days between highly accomplished masters of the craft.
 I think it's only a thought experiment for them though;
 after all, if it wasn't for the Cradle and the system, they wouldn't be able to debate for days on end!
 From the few weeks I've spent learning